openem-team/openem/doc/tracking.rst

 Tracker strategy
 ========================

-The `--strategy-config` argument to `tator_tracker.py` expects a yaml file that allows for the configuration of
+The ``--strategy-config`` argument to ``tator_tracker.py`` expects a yaml file that allows for the configuration of the tracker.
+The options above are exposed via the yaml syntax.
+An example with commentary is provided below:

 .. code-block:: yaml
    :linenos: